BCG-X-Official/facet/sphinx/source/about_us.rst

 Of course, open-sourcing FACET would not have been possible without the support, contributions and perspectives of many fantastic people!
-FACET, many perspectives, okay that was the last geometry pun we promise.
+FACET, many perspectives, okay that was the last geometry pun, we promise.

 **FACET Team at BCG Gamma**